Gogul09/flower-recognition/README.md

 # Flower Species Recognition System #

-This repo contains the code for conference paper titled **Flower Species Recognition System using Convolutional Neural Networks and Transfer Learning**, by I.Gogul and V.Sathiesh Kumar, Proceedings of ICSCN-2017 conference, IEEE Xplore Digital Library (Presented, to be uploaded).
+This repo contains the code for conference paper titled **Flower Species Recognition System using Convolutional Neural Networks and Transfer Learning**, by I.Gogul and V.Sathiesh Kumar, Proceedings of ICSCN-2017 conference, IEEE Xplore Digital Library.

 ### Summary of the project ###

 * Pretrained state-of-the-art neural networks are used on *University of Oxford's* **FLOWERS17** and **FLOWERS102** dataset.
-* Models used     - **Xception, Inception-v3, OverFeat, ResNet50, VGG16, VGG19**.
+* Models used     - **Xception, Inception-v3, OverFeat, ResNet50, VGG16, VGG19, InceptionResNetv2, MobileNet**.
 * Weights used    - **ImageNet**
 * Classifier used - **Logistic Regression**
-* Tutorial for this work is available at - [Flower Recognition using Deep Learning](https://gogul09.github.io/flower-recognition-deep-learning/).
+* Tutorial for this work is available at - [Flower Recognition using Deep Learning](https://gogul09.github.io/software/flower-recognition-deep-learning).

 ### Dependencies ###
 * Theano or TensorFlow `sudo pip install theano` or `sudo pip install tensorflow`